ivangfr/springboot-keycloak-openldap/README.md

 # springboot-keycloak-openldap

 The goal of this project is to create a simple [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) REST API, called `simple-service`, and secure it with [`Keycloak`](https://www.keycloak.org).
-Furthermore, the users of the API will be loaded into `Keycloak` from [`OpenLDAP`](https://www.openldap.org) server.
+Furthermore, the API users will be loaded into `Keycloak` from [`OpenLDAP`](https://www.openldap.org) server.

 > **Note 1:** In [`springboot-react-keycloak`](https://github.com/ivangfr/springboot-react-keycloak) repository, we have implemented a `movies-app` using `Keycloak` (with `PKCE`).
 This application consists of two services: the backend that was implemented using `Spring Boot` and the frontend implemented with `ReactJS`.